 The metro Mississippi River is known for scenic bluffs, floodplain forests, prairies and shorelands.
 Unfortunately, these habitats are disappearing quickly in the Twin Cities metro as new development displaces natural landscapes.

-FMR, through its Land Conservation Program, works with public and private landowners, local governments and concerned citizens to protect and restore critical lands by providing planning, land protection and natural resources restoration services.
-Our many restoration and conservation initiatives reflect the urgency of protecting the river’s ecological functions.
+Through its Land Conservation program, FMR works with public and private landowners, local governments and concerned residents to protect and restore critical lands ecologically linked to the Mississippi River in the Twin Cities metro area.

-A third and vitally important component of our program is to assist landowners in restoring or enhancing natural communities on their property.
-We have conducted restoration and enhancement activities on over one thousand acres of land.
-Land that now contains habitat where little existed before or where once degraded habitat has been greatly improved.
+A third and vitally important component of our program is to assist landowners, both private and public, in restoring and enhancing natural communities on their property.

 Working with contractors and thousands of volunteers, we've conducted restoration and enhancement activities on over 2,500 acres — land that now contains habitat where little existed before.